Dynamic program analysis: Program slicing

 For a given subset of a program’s behavior, program slicing consists of reducing the program to the minimum form that still produces the selected behavior.
 The reduced program is called a “slice” and is a faithful representation of the original program within the domain of the specified behavior subset.

 Generally, finding a slice is an unsolvable problem, but by specifying the target behavior subset by the values of a set of variables, it is possible to obtain approximate slices using a data-flow algorithm.
 These slices are usually used by developers during debugging to locate the source of errors.

 Performance analysis

 Most performance analysis tools use dynamic program analysis techniques.

 Techniques

-Most dynamic analysis techniques are based on some kind of code instrumentation or transformation.
+Most dynamic analysis involves instrumentation or transformation.

+Since instrumentation can affect runtime performance, interpretation of test results must account for this to avoid misidentifying a performance problem.